CloudMavericks/20IT928-PRIEE-C7/README.md

 ## Note

 - Please do not push any code to this repository directly.
-- Work on your respective submodules and push the code to the respective repositories.
-The latest commits from the submodules will be pulled automatically to this repository via GitHub Actions.
+- To work on the source code, work on the code at **_Velocity_** repository.
+The latest commits from the submodule will be pulled automatically to this repository via GitHub Actions.
 - No pull requests will be accepted to this repository.